-It is requested that the Audit, Finance and Administration Committee approve and forward to the Board of Commissioners this request for FY 2020 funding of Sole Source Contracts for Hardware and Software Maintenance.
+It is requested that the Board of Commissioners approve the request for FY 2020 funding of Sole Source Contracts for Hardware and Software Maintenance, as presented.

 Hardware and software maintenance is budgeted in the annual operating budget and funded through local sales tax appropriations.
+A RESOLUTION OF THE BOARD OF COMMISSIONERS OF THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI - ILLINOIS METROPOLITAN DISTRICT AWARDING CONTRACTS FOR HARDWARE AND SOFTWARE MAINTENANCE SERVICES